-As the fall semester starts, the Office of Military and Veteran Affairs will begin in-person services.
+As the Spring semester approaches, the Office of Military and Veteran Affairs will begin in-person services.
 You will be able to receive the support, guidance, and mentoring via face-to-face appointments, phone, email, and Zoom.

 For an appointment, you may call our office at 269-387-4444.
 Phone calls will be attended to in the order received.